-Radiometric Dating simulation - This unit concludes with the application of scientific reasoning and the use of evidence from ancient Earth materials, meteorites, and other planetary surfaces to construct an account of the Earth's formation and early history.
-For example, students will use examples of spontaneous radioactive decay as a tool to determine the ages of rocks or other materials (K-39 to Ar-40).
-Students construct graphs showing data on the absolute ages and composition of Earth's rocks, lunar rocks, and meteorites.
+Radiometric dating simulation- Students use examples of spontaneous radioactive decay as a tool to determine the ages of rocks or other materials (K-39 to Ar-40).
+Students also construct graphs showing data on the absolute ages and composition of Earth's rocks, lunar rocks, and meteorites.